Tenjiku shogi: Promotion

 By this rule, igui or capturing does not allow promotion if the move begins and ends outside the promotion zone, even if it passes in and back out along the way.

 Promotion is effected by turning the piece over after it moves, revealing the name of its promoted rank.
 As such, a promoted piece cannot then promote a second time.
 Promotion is never mandatory, and in some cases it may be beneficial to leave the piece unpromoted.
 Promotion is permanent and promoted pieces may not revert to their original rank.

 Promoting a piece has the effect of changing how that piece moves.
 See above for what each piece promotes to and below for how they move.

 The king, great general, vice general, free eagle, lion hawk, and fire demon do not promote, nor can already promoted pieces promote further.

 If a piece is not promoted upon entering the promotion zone, then it may only promote if it makes a capture.
 This is reset by leaving the zone and reentering: promotion is possible on such a reentry even without a capture.

 If a piece which cannot retreat or move to the side advances to the far rank, so that it would otherwise have no further legal move, it is trapped.
 These pieces are the pawn, knight, iron general, and lance.
-In practice this would never occur for pawns or lances, which promote to pieces which keep their old moves, so that there is never any reason to defer their promotion, as stalemate is a loss for the stalemated player.
+In practice this would never occur for pawns or lances, which promote to pieces which keep their old moves, so that there is never any reason to defer their promotion, as stalemate is a loss for the stalemated player, and there are no other rules that might require this to happen, such as the lion-protection rules of chu shogi.